Skip to content

 On this page you’ll find the live national championship odds for many of the top teams as well as complete information about the CFP national championship both this year and in years past.

-The 2024-25 national championship has come and gone, with Ohio State standing coming out on top.
-The Buckeyes defeated Notre Dame on January 20, 34-23.
+The 2024-25 national championship has come and gone, with Ohio State winning the national title.
+The Buckeyes defeated Notre Dame in the title game on January 20, 34-23.
 By doing so, head coach Ryan Day won his first championship at the helm of the Buckeyes program.
+It was the second consecutive national title for the Big Ten; Michigan won the title game in 2023-24.
+Previous to this recent run, no B1G team had won a national title since Ohio State won the inaugural Playoff as a No. 4 seed in 2014-15.

 National Championship Odds

-Now that spring football has passed, it’s time to really start preparing for the 2025-26 season.
-DraftKings Sportsbook has already released initial lines for the 2025-26 national champion.
-Here are the latest odds, as of May 20, 2025.
+BetMGM Sportsbook has already released initial lines for the 2025-26 national champion.
+Here are the latest odds, as of July 29, 2025.

 Check it out below: